benetech/VideoDeduplication/README.md

 **root_folder_intermediate**: Folder name used for the intermediate representations (Make sure it's compatible with the next paremeter)

-**video_level_folder**: Folder that contains the video level embeddings generated from the video files

-**video_signatures_folder**:Folder that contains the video  signatures generated from the video files

 **match_distance**: Distance threshold that determines whether two videos are a match [FLOAT - 0.0 to 1.0]

 **video_list_filename**: Name of the file that contains the list of processed video files (to be saved by the extraction script)